Trevor Hudgins: Houston Rockets (2022–2023)

 Hudgins worked out for the Brooklyn Nets and Houston Rockets prior to the 2022 NBA draft.
 After going undrafted, he signed a two-way contract with the Rockets on July 1 and became the first player from Northwest Missouri State to sign an NBA contract.
 Hudgins played for the Rockets in the 2022 NBA Summer League and averaged 5.4 points per game.
 He made his regular season debut for the Rockets on October 22, 2022, as he scored 3 points in a loss to the Milwaukee Bucks.
 Hudgins made four other appearances in a three-week stretch in February 2023 due to starters Kevin Porter Jr. and Jalen Green being out of the line-up.
 He averaged 1.8 points and .6 assists in 5 games with the Rockets.
 Hudgins primarily spent his rookie season with the Rio Grande Valley Vipers of the NBA G League where he averaged 20 points, 6.1 assists and 2.5 rebounds per game.

 On July 2, 2023, Hudgins signed a second two-way contract with the Rockets, but was waived on October 23.

-Le Mans (2023–present)
+Le Mans (2023–2026)

 On November 7, 2023, Hudgins signed with Le Mans of the LNB Pro A to replace Nate Mason.
 He averaged 12.6 points and 2.9 assists per game during the 2023–24 season.

 Hudgins played for the Los Angeles Clippers during the 2024 NBA Summer League.

 On July 22, 2024, Hudgins re-signed with Le Mans for the 2024–25 season.
 He averaged 16.0 points, 1.8 rebounds and 2.9 assists and was selected to the All-LNB Élite Second Team.

+Hudgins was selected to the All-LNB Élite Second Team for a second consecutive season in 2026 after he averaged 15.7 points and 3.9 assists per game.

+PAOK Thessaloniki (2026–present)

+On June 8, 2026, Hudgins signed with PAOK Thessaloniki of the Greek Basketball League (GBL) on a two-year contract.